 - What is it: The next installment of the beloved life-simulation game The Sims

-As it stands, the game apparently isn't far along at all, with NME reporting that The Sims 5 is currently in its "conceptual phase".
-With that in mind, we probably shouldn't expect to see The Sims 5 for a few years yet - we would predict not until at least 2023.
+As it stands, the game apparently isn't far along at all, with NME (opens in new tab)reporting that The Sims 5 is currently in its "conceptual phase".
+All things considered, we probably shouldn't expect to see The Sims 5 for a few years yet - we'd predict not until at least 2024.

 Bear in mind that the gap between past The Sims iterations has been typically long as well.
 The Sims 3 came out in 2009, after which The Sims 4 was released in 2014.
 This means this is the longest we've ever gone without a brand-new mainline Sims game.